The Enterprise Development Scheme (EDS) is suitable for a range of organisations including:

 - New start-up businesses

 - Isle of Man businesses looking to expand

 - Businesses relocating to the Isle of Man

-The main purpose of the scheme is to grow the Isle of Man economy and create jobs on the Isle of Man by providing funding for businesses entering or in their commercial phases.
+The main purpose of the scheme is to grow the Isle of Man economy and create jobs on the Island by providing funding for businesses entering or in their commercial phases.

 - Suitable for new start-up businesses and those looking to grow existing operations